eclipse-edc/Connector/extensions/catalog/README.md

 ## The catalog extensions

 This extension includes the `CatalogService` interface, which serves as a generic convenience feature to issue a catalog query to any EDC-compliant connector.
-It hides all the nitty-gritty like IDS-messages and the like from the user.
+It hides all the technical details like IDS-messages and the like from the user.

 All that's required is a `connectorName` and a `connectorId` of the connector, who's catalog is to be queried.